-We at Jolly Red are definitely in the ‘love’ camp.
-Today we have some tips to help you if you’re about to buy your first tapestry frame (for yourself or as a gift for a stitching friend or relative) and don’t know how to go about choosing the correct size for your canvas.
+Here at Jolly Red we love tapestry frames, and wouldn’t stitch without one.
+Choosing the right size of tapestry frame can be confusing so today we have some tips to help you if you’re about to buy your first tapestry frame (for yourself or as a gift for a stitching friend or relative) and don’t know how to go about choosing the correct size of tapestry frame for your particular canvas.

-A few reasons to use a frame If you’ve done some tapestry in the past but weren’t totally satisfied with the results, a tapestry frame can help you to keep your tension even.
+Reasons to use a frame If you’ve done some tapestry in the past but weren’t totally satisfied with the results, a tapestry frame can help you to keep your tension even.
 On a practical level, a frame is a great motivator as it keeps your work in place ready for you to pick up the next day.
-If you like to stitch while watching TV – far more productive than dozing off! – prop your frame up near the TV and it’ll be hard to resist picking it up!
+If you like to stitch while watching TV – far more productive than dozing off! – prop your frame up near the TV and it’ll be hard to resist picking it up again the next day.

 Next, we have Pop Art Puppies (design approx. 7.5″ x 7.5″) on one of our smaller 18″ frames, a CF189.
 You could squeeze the Puppies onto a 12″ frame (as above with the Elephant design), but we think it feels more comfortable to stitch when there’s a bit of space at the sides of your canvas.